LEDfan/Bachelorproef/bounds.md

 The QQ-plot clearly indicates that the data is rather normally distributed.
 Therefore the bounds can be determined by using 2 times the standard deviation.
 In the boxplot we can however see that there are quite a few outliers.
-If such outliers occur in actual tests, this might result in fake negatives.
+If such outliers occur in actual tests, this might result in false negatives.
+In the test results we can see that the outliers 22843 and 26341 do not fall in the range [23219, 25615].

 ## Seeding Rate
  - n = 100